Debt Settlement Advice and Tips

 For additional reference to the insolvency exemption, please see IRS Publication 4681.

 If you're contemplating the idea of settling your debts, please refer to my 4-part series about how debt settlement works.

 I hope this debt settlement advice helps you consider some things that you may have not considered otherwise.
-Please feel free to contact me or comment below with any questions or comments that you may have.
+Please feel free to contact me with any questions you may have.